-Leading figures from the banking and capital markets across the Middle East gathered in Dubai tonight to hear the announcement of Euromoney’s Middle East Awards for Excellence 2015.
+Leading figures from banking and capital markets across Asia gathered in Hong Kong on Thursday to hear the announcement of Euromoney’s Asia Awards for Excellence 2015.

-Euromoney’s Middle East Awards, which have formed part of Euromoney’s global Awards for Excellence programme since their inception in 1992, are seen as the benchmark for the leading firms in financial services in the region, and are fiercely contested across numerous markets and categories.
+Euromoney’s prestigious Asia Awards are seen as the benchmark for the leading firms in financial services in the region, and are fiercely contested across numerous markets and categories.

 |Best bank||Best investment bank|